boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       traffic class within the slice.
 Traffic above the enforced rate might be immediately dropped, or marked as high drop-probability traffic, which is more likely to be dropped somewhere inside the provider network if congestion occurs.
-In the egress direction at the Provider Edge (PE), hierarchical schedulers/shapers can be deployed,
+In the egress direction at the PE, hierarchical schedulers/shapers can be deployed,
       providing guaranteed rates per slice, as well as guarantees per traffic class within each slice.